harrytwigg/MQLPY/README.md

 # MQLPY - Modular Algorithmic Trading for Python

-MQLPY is a Python stock and forex framework, supporting testing, fast data retrival using the Artic library
+MQLPY is a Python stock and forex trrading framework, supporting testing, fast data retrival using the Artic library, and backtesting among much more.

 Designed to be modular